Correct-by-construction requirement decomposition: Related Work

 \section{Related Work}

-It was pointed out decades ago by~\cite{methodology} that, design errors in embedded systems is caused by the lack of formalism in translating system requirements into subsystem requirements into code.
-Moore later echoed this observation by stating that existing formal techniques focus on the bottom-up composition of component-level specifications into system-level specifications, rather than a top-down derivation of component requirements from the higher-level system requirements~\cite{specification}.
-This seems true even today, where most of the literature is concerned with bottom-up formalisms and component-based composition.
-Few are about top-down decomposition.
-This paper instead focuses on the latter.
+One of the issues in introducing design errors in embedded systems is due to a lack of formalism in translating system requirements into subsystem requirements and subsequently into code \citep{methodology}.
+In particular, Moore supported this observation by highlighting that existing formal techniques predominantly focus on the bottom-up composition of component-level specifications into system-level specifications rather than on a top-down derivation of component requirements from higher-level system requirements \citep{specification}.
+Despite the passage of time, the literature continues to be skewed towards bottom-up formalisms and component-based composition, with scant attention to top-down decomposition.
+This paper aims to address this gap by concentrating on top-down requirement decomposition.

-In terms of requirement formalisms, IEEE---as a standards authority---published industry standards for the structure of system and software requirement documents~\cite{ieeesys, ieeesofw}.
-Arora et al. use requirement boilerplates to restrict the syntax of requirement sentences to predefined linguistic structures~\cite{boilerplates}.
-It provides an effective tool for ambiguity reduction and making natural language requirements more amenable for automated analysis.
-Mahendra and Ghazarian extensively study requirements patterns to help practitioners in identifying, analyzing and structuring requirements of a software system~\cite{patterns}.
-Reinkemeier et al. go further by developing a pattern-based requirement specification language to map timing requirements in the automotive domain~\cite{timing}.
-Project CESAR~\cite{cesar} uses a requirements formalism to translate requirements from natural language to boilerplates to a pattern-based requirement for automated analysis.
-Although the formalism helps decrease ambiguity in the requirement expression, none of the above includes a formal approach for decomposition.
+Industry standards delineate system and software requirement document structure \citep{ieeesys}.
+Arora et al. introduced the concept of requirement boilerplates to confine the syntax of requirement sentences to predefined linguistic structures, significantly reducing ambiguity and enhancing the feasibility of automated analysis \citep{boilerplates}.
+Mahendra and Ghazarian conducted extensive studies on requirements patterns to aid practitioners in identifying, analyzing, and structuring software system requirements~\citep{patterns}.
+Further, Reinkemeier et al. developed a pattern-based requirement specification language specifically targeting timing requirements in the automotive domain \citep{timing}.
+Project CESAR adopts a formalism that translates requirements from natural language into boilerplates and pattern-based requirements for automated analysis \citep{cesar}.
+While these formalisms contribute to reducing ambiguity in requirement expression, they do not incorporate formal approaches for decomposition.